terra-campaigns/arrival/npcs/_generators/lists01.md

 - Family, related to someone of greater importance or influence
 - Foresight, able to clearly predict the likely ourcomes of current situations
 - Friendship, being good friends with someone important or powerful
-- Gear, possessed of high-quality cyber, weaponry, drones or other useful equipment
 - Inspiration, able to goad others to pursue a shared goal as if it were their own
 - Luck, beyond any ordinary measure to a very noticeable degree
 - Money, being unusually wealthy for someone in their position